quantori/nsaph-platform-docs/docs/_sources/common/cms/doc/Medicare.md.txt

 This step technically combines all `cms.mbsf_ab*` and `cms.mcr_bene_*` tables into a single view using `CREATE VIEW` SQL statement.

-It also cleanses and conditions data from teh following columns:
+It also cleanses and conditions data from the following columns:

 * `year`
   * If it is a string in original file, it is converted to integer